-Five-time Chelsea Flower Show award winner, Anthony, has a strong affinity with Brain Research UK and has held a series of plant sales at his home to raise money for Brain Research UK.
-He has now raised more than £9,000 through a series of plant sales at his home.
+Five-time Chelsea Flower Show award winner, Anthony, has a strong affinity with Brain Research UK.
+He has raised more than £9,000 through a series of plant sales at his home.

-Anthony’s father died after living with an incurable condition that affects muscle function especially gripping, walking and speaking.
+Anthony’s father died after living with Motor Neurone Disease, an incurable condition that affects muscle function - especially gripping, walking and speaking.
 Another close family member lives with epilepsy.

 Anthony is the second generation of his family to fundraise for Brain Research UK.

 "My mother raised a lot of money for Brain Research UK through plant sales in the country for many years after my father died, so I thought I would carry on the tradition.
 My father died aged only 61 from Motor Neurone Disease, so I have first-hand experience of what a horrific affliction it is."